Lewis Macleod (footballer): 2013–2014

-After three goals in 2013–14 pre-season, Macleod continued his good form into the regular season, hitting four goals in a seven-game spell, the most notable being an overhead kick in a 2–0 victory over Ayr United on 6 October 2013.
-He held down a regular starting place, but again his season was cut short in January, after an adverse reaction to a viral infection affected the muscles around his heart.
+Macleod began the 2013–14 Scottish League One season in good form, hitting four goals in a seven-game spell, the most notable being an overhead kick in a 2–0 victory over Ayr United on 6 October 2013.
+He held down a regular starting place, but again his season was cut short in January 2014, after an adverse reaction to a viral infection affected the muscles around his heart.
 In March 2014, manager Ally McCoist allayed fears that Macleod's career could be under threat.
 Macleod failed to appear again during the 2013–14 season and finished the campaign with 24 appearances and five goals.
 In his absence, Rangers won the Scottish League One title to seal a place in the Scottish Championship for the 2014–15 season, with Macleod receiving a winners' medal.

 Macleod made a successful recovery from his health problems and scored on his comeback in a closed-doors friendly at Rangers Training Centre versus Fulham in July 2014.
-He began the 2014–15 season in good form, scoring four goals in his first four appearances of the season and four goals in 9 games from September through to November.
-A match-winning bicycle kick versus Livingston on 4 October later won Rangers' Goal of the Season award and he won the Scottish League Young Player of the Month award for October.
-After suffering a serious hamstring injury suffered during a 3–2 defeat to Alloa Athletic on 3 December 2014, it was reported that Macleod would be out until 2015, but the Alloa match turned out to be his final appearance in a Rangers shirt.
+He began the 2014–15 season in good form, scoring four goals in his first four appearances of the season and four goals in 9 matches from September through to November 2014.
+A match-winning bicycle kick versus Livingston on 4 October was voted Rangers' Goal of the Season and he won the October 2014 Scottish League Young Player of the Month award.
+After suffering a serious hamstring injury during a 3–2 defeat to Alloa Athletic on 3 December 2014, it was reported that Macleod would be out until 2015, but the Alloa match turned out to be his final appearance in a Rangers shirt.
 On 31 December 2014, it was announced that Macleod had left Rangers.
 His involvement in the 2014–15 season ended with 21 appearances and eight goals.
 Macleod made 74 appearances and scored 16 goals during his 2 1/2 years as a first team player at Ibrox.